 ABSTRACT

 Globally rare pitch pine (Pinus rigida Miller) is thought to depend on intermittent fire, which encourages reproduction and niche preservation.
 At Mt.
 Desert Island in Acadia National Park (ME, USA) a stand-replacing conflagration enveloped a portion of the island in 1947.
-However, there has been no recurrence of fire.
+However, since then there has been no recurrence of fire.
 Other populations on the island have been unaffected by fire disturbance for over one hundred years.
 Fire history is shown to influence plant form and functioning, yet these impacts are not well quantified for pitch pine in relation to factors such as elevation and topography, which are also known to impact traits of this species.
-We studied the impact of fire history on traits of pitch pine individuals across elevation (9.5 to 404 m) and topographic (flat, ledge and cliff) gradients at Mt.
+We studied the impact of fire history on traits of pitch pine individuals across elevation (9.5 to 404 m) and topographic (flat, ledge, and cliff) gradients at Mt.
 Desert Island.
 Traits included growth, stand density, photosynthetic water use efficiency, and foliar nutrients.
-We also measured site data such as soil nutrients, soil water retention, elevation, slope and aspect.
+We also measured site data such as soil nutrients, soil water retention, elevation, slope, and aspect.
 Elevation was found to be a greater driver of persistence than fire history and there was little interaction between elevation and fire history.
 Our data indicates that fire return intervals were likely too infrequent to support selection for recovery capacity traits; instead, persistence capacity traits increased in response to low intensity disturbances.
 Trees at upper elevations were smaller, narrower and less canopied than those at lower elevations and had greater water use efficiency, indicating a preference for stress resistance over growth at harsher, high elevation sites.
 At modest elevation trees exhibited greater capacity for growth and a reduction in stress tolerance traits due to more favorable conditions, including greater soil moisture retention.

 INTRODUCTION

 On Mt.
-Desert Island in Maine USA, globally threatened pitch pine (Pinus rigida Miller) dwell at the edge of their northeastern range.
-Some fire ecologists in Northeast USA suggest wildfire is required every six to twenty-five years to perpetuate and rejuvenate pitch pine (Jordan et al 2003) such as these.
+Desert Island in Maine USA, globally threatened pitch pine (Pinus rigida) dwell at the edge of their northeastern range.
+Some fire ecologists in the Northeast USA suggest that wildfire is required every six to twenty-five years to perpetuate and rejuvenate pitch pine (Jordan et al 2003) such as these.
 Yet, on Mt.
 Desert Island, pitch pine survive despite fire suppression (Miller et al 2017), which has persisted in the aftermath of the infamous 1947 conflagration (Fig. 1).
 It is not entirely clear what factors contribute to recovery and persistence in the absence of fire (Patterson Saunders and Horton 1983; Parshall et al 2003).
-In coastal Atlantic states further south, recovery and persistence are further complicated by a combination of natural fire (Foereid et al 2015) and anthropogenic controlled burns (Carlo et al 2016) which comprise a system where there is reduced fuel, removal of evergreen competition and opening of canopies (Neill et al 2007).
-Even in New England, scientists stipulate disturbance is critical to pitch pine management (Dodds et al 2018).
+In coastal Atlantic states further south, recovery and persistence are further complicated by a combination of natural fire (Foereid et al 2015) and anthropogenic controlled burns (Carlo et al 2016), which comprise a system where there is reduced fuel, removal of evergreen competition, and opening of canopies (Neill et al 2007).
+Even in New England, scientists stipulate that disturbance is critical to pitch pine management (Dodds et al 2018).